 The inspection report should also include the following information:

-A building inspection report should not be seen as an all-encompassing report dealing with every aspect of the property.
-It should be seen as a reasonable attempt to identify any major problems visible at the time of the inspection.
-A problem’s extent will be influenced by the age and type of property.
+A building inspection report does not deal with every aspect of the property.
+Its role is to identify any major problems visible at the time of the inspection.
+The extent of a problem will be influenced by the age and type of property.

 While providing valuable expert advice, the report will not generally include: